Local Intertwining Relations and Co-tempered $A$-packets of Classical Groups

 and its standard module is

 where the product is taken in decreasing order of the exponents.

 \begin{lem} Let $\Pi$ be a standard module of $G$.
 Then

-\end{lem} \begin{proof} This is a consequence of the famous fact that the Langlands quotient $\pi$ of $\Pi$ appears in $\Pi$ as subquotients with multiplicity one (See e.g., \cite[Chapter XI, Lemma 2.13]{BW}).
+\end{lem} \begin{proof} This is a consequence of the famous fact that the Langlands quotient $\pi$ of $\Pi$ appears in $\Pi$ as a subquotient with multiplicity one (See, e.g., \cite[Chapter XI, Lemma 2.13]{BW}).
 This fact induces an injective linear map

 Since $\dim_\C (\End_G(\pi)) = 1$ by Schur's lemma, we obtain the assertion. \end{proof}

 For the rest of this subsection, we assume that $E$ is non-archimedean.
 We will identify an irreducible unitary supercuspidal representation $\rho$ of $\GL_d(E)$ with the irreducible $d$-dimensional bounded representation of $W_E$ by the LLC for $\GL_d(E)$.